-Forced marriage is a devastating practice and is illegal in Great Britain.
+Forced marriage is a devastating practice and is illegal in England and Wales.

 Forced Marriage Protection Orders have been introduced to protect victims from being forced into marriage.
 An order can also be made to protect someone who has already been forced into marriage to help remove them from the situation.
 The FMU can tell you how to ask the court for a Forced Marriage Protection Order.
 Each order is unique, and is designed to protect you according to your individual circumstances.
 For example, the court may order someone to hand over your passport or reveal where you are.
 In an emergency, an order can be made to protect you immediately.

 Forcing someone to marry can result in a sentence of up to 7 years in prison.